-- (A) the President pro tempore of the Senate or the Speaker of the House of Representatives in certifying to the United States Attorney for the District of Columbia any matter pursuant to section 104 of the Revised Statutes (2 U.S.C.
-194); or - (B) either House of Congress to hold any individual or entity in contempt of such House of Congress. - (d)(1) The Congressional Legal Counsel, at the direction of Congress, shall intervene or appear as amicus curiae in any legal action pending in any court of the United States or of a State or political subdivision thereof in which - (A) the constitutionality of any law of the United States is challenged, the United States is a party; or - (B) the powers and responsibilities of Congress under article I of the Constitution of the United States are placed in issue. - (2) The Congressional Legal Counsel shall notify the Joint Committee of any legal action in which the Congressional Legal Counsel is of the opinion that intervention or appearance as amicus curiae by Congress is necessary to carry out the purpose of this section.
+(A) the President pro tempore of the Senate or the Speaker of the House of Representatives in certifying to the United States Attorney for the District of Columbia any matter pursuant to section 104 of the Revised Statutes (2 U.S.C.
+194); or

+(B) either House of Congress to hold any individual or entity in contempt of such House of Congress.

+(d)(1) The Congressional Legal Counsel, at the direction of Congress, shall intervene or appear as amicus curiae in any legal action pending in any court of the United States or of a State or political subdivision thereof in which --

+(A) the constitutionality of any law of the United States is challenged, the United States is a party, and the constitutionality of such law is not adequately defended by counsel for the United States; or

+(B) the powers and responsibilities of Congress under article I of the Constitution of the United States are placed in issue.

+(2) The Congressional Legal Counsel shall notify the Joint Committee of any legal action in which the Congressional Legal Counsel is of the opinion that intervention or appearance as amicus curiae by Congress is necessary to carry out the purposes of this section.
 Such notification shall contain a description of the legal proceeding together with the reasons that the Congressional Legal Counsel is of the opinion that Congress should intervene or appear as amicus curiae.
 The Joint Committee shall cause said notification to be published in the Congressional Record for the Senate and House of Representatives.